seppevs/seppevs.github.io/_posts/2015-03-26-intellij_idea_live_templates_for_unit_testing.markdown

 ---
 layout: post
 title:  IntelliJ IDEA Live Templates for Unit Testing
-summary: When you're doing TDD/BDD in a Java project with IntelliJ IDEA, you really should consider using the following two Live Templates.
+summary: When you're doing TDD/BDD in a Java project with IntelliJ IDEA and JUnit, you really should consider using the following two Live Templates.
 date:   2015-03-26 11:26:32
 tags:
 - Java